Zoomed Image

 Creating from a Template

-Templates provide pre-populated field values to speed up data entry and ensure consistency:
+Templates provide pre-populated field values to speed up data entry and ensure consistency.
+They are selected in the same Create a New Asset dialog used for manual entry:

-- Click Next.
+3. Click Create Asset.
 The new asset form opens with the template's field values already filled in.

 Tip: Templates are especially useful for standardised equipment.
 For example, if your organisation deploys a standard laptop configuration, create a template with the correct manufacturer, model, and specification fields pre-filled.
 Users creating new laptop records can start from the template instead of entering every field manually.